UBC-Thunderbots/Software/docs/getting-started.md

 Merging is generally recommended, because it is easier to handle conflicts and get stuff working.
 To merge, simply run `git pull upstream master`.

 Rebasing requires more knowledge of git and can cause crazy merge conflicts, so it isn't recommended.
 You can simply `git pull --rebase upstream master` to rebase your branch onto the latest `upstream/master`.
+The main benefit of rebasing is that you get a clean, linear commit history; however, we squash all the commits in each PR into a single commit before merging into master, so the extra effort involved in rebasing is pointless.

 If you do rebase or merge and get conflicts, you'll need to resolve them manually.
 [See here for a quick tutorials on what conflicts are and how to resolve them](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).
 Feel free to do this in your IDE or with whatever tool you are most comfortable with.
 Updating your branch often helps keep conflicts to a minimum, and when they do appear they are usually smaller.
 Ask for help if you're really stuck!

 ### Formatting Your Code

-We use [clang-format](https://electronjs.org/docs/development/clang-format) to automatically format our code.
-Using an automatic tool helps keep things consistent across the codebase without developers having to change their personal style as they write.
-See the [code style guide](code-style-guide.md) for more information on exactly what it does.
+We use a variety of code formatters and linters to automatically format our code.
+Using automatic tools helps keep things consistent across the codebase without developers having to change their personal style as they write.
+See the [code style guide](code-style-guide.md) for more information on exactly what these tools enforce.

 To format the code, from the `Software` directory run `./formatting_scripts/fix_formatting.sh`.